What is Tooltip in Power BI?

 I have hovered over “October” month, and for this month, I can see Region-wise Sales vs Profit.

-Note: I have done so much of formatting to these charts, you can download the Power BI Tooltip file from below link and apply each formatting technique as applied.
+Note: I have done so much of formatting to these charts, you can download the Power BI Tooltip file from the below link and apply each formatting technique as applied.

 Things to Remember Here